Staff and Board

 Board of Directors

-Alison Wandschneider (she/her), Board Member
+Alison Wandschneider (she/her), Chair

 Alison grew up in Minnesota with community organizer and journalist parents making building relationships and telling stories to further justice and our communities a foundational value.
 She worked for many years working in the Portland area and Central America nonprofits, supporting community economic development and racial justice.
 Currently, as the Director of Sales and Client Success at Idealist Consulting, a nonprofit focused technology consulting firm, Alison continues to support nonprofits across the world to increase their impact through technology.
 As a member of the Zenger Board, Alison will bring together this diverse set of experiences, skills, and connections to support the Zenger Community and food justice in the greater Portland area.
 Outside of work and volunteering, she is a mom, part time gardener, and lover of eating local and seasonal food.